 No one, except you, has access to your Voluum data.

-Because Voluum is a client of AWS, you are benefiting from both a data center and a network architecture built to meet the requirements of the most security-sensitive organizations.
+Because Voluum is a client of AWS, you benefit from both a data center and a network architecture built to meet the requirements of the most security-sensitive organizations.

 We love it and have not been disappointed to this date.